lamhq/tech-notes/pages/devops/aws/20-big-data/1-overview.md

 ETL (Extract, Transform, Load) is a process of extracting data from different source systems, transforming it to meet specific business requirements, and loading it into a target database or data warehouse for further analysis and reporting.

 ETL processes are important for gaining valuable insights and making critical business decisions.

-## AWS Lake Formation

-AWS Lake Formation is a service that you can use to set up a secure data lake in days.